 Congratulations!
 You have launched your dream business.
 Your website is up and running, and you have set yourself up on your favorite social media channels.
 With a marketing budget in place, you might have run some online ads, or paid for some print marketing.
 And… you are still waiting for the phone to ring with that perfect stranger who is ready to place a million-dollar order for your goods and services.
 Sound familiar?
+Referrals are the heart of my business.

 You’ve heard that networking is the answer to get business quickly, so you load up on business cards, and perfect your sales pitch.
 After carefully researching various groups, you sign up for a couple of meetings.
 You dress up in all your finery and descend on the networking meetings, and while making sure everyone there knows why you and your product/service are the best things since sliced bread, you generously force your business cards on everyone in your path, and yet … you still haven’t made a sale.

 Self-doubt sets in, and you are considering throwing in the towel.
 In your depth of despair, horrors of horrors you start looking at ads for a “real” job.
 Before you do so, it’s time to reevaluate your marketing plan, your lead funnel, and your systems and processes to determine where improvements can be made.
+Once it is completed you will realize and understand that referrals are the heart of my business.

 Let’s start with marketing.
 Time to fine tune your audience and messaging.
 Chances are your product or service is available from other providers too.
 It exists because it solves a problem.
 It is important for you to fully understand the problem that your product or service solves, and how you can provide or deliver it better than anyone else.
 Another important aspect of marketing is to identify who the audience for your product or service is, and where they can be found.
 As an example, if it solves a problem for seniors, marketing on Instagram or Tik Tok is going to miss the mark.
 With your audience clearly defined, next is to ensure that your messaging resonates with your target audience.
 Ask a sample of your target audience, who you trust, for their honest feedback regarding your messaging—family members are probably not the best “audience” to ask for honest feedback.